wavemotionio/standardized-commits-js/README.md

 - `fix: added $timeout to prevent the race condition`
 - `perf: removed the $timeout`
 - `style(megamenu): removed the border`
-- `test(unit): added coverage to login route`
+- `test(service): added coverage to login route`
 - `feat: adds preset filters`
-- `ci(yml): adds build step for dependency graph tool`

 # Types
 These types are the essence of the standard.
-Types are configured in the CLI to make following the rules easier. [node-semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli/blob/master/.sgcrc)
+Types are linted by [@commitlint/config-angular](https://www.npmjs.com/package/@commitlint/config-angular)

-- **chore** - Changes that affect the build system or external dependencies and moving files
+- **build** - Changes that affect the build system or external dependencies and moving files
 - **ci** - Changes to our CI configuration files and scripts
 - **docs** - Documentation only changes
 - **feat** - New feature
 - **fix** - Bug fix
 - **perf** - Code change that improves performance
 - **refactor** - Code change that neither fixes a bug nor adds a feature
+- **revert** - Revert code changes
 - **style** - Changes that do not affect the meaning of the code
 - **test** - Adding missing tests or correcting existing tests